New Year’s Eve. The cusp of two years. One is about to be left behind. The other stretches out ahead.

 We find two nuggets of advice in scripture:

+It’s wise advice and true that today, one day, has enough worries for you and I to deal with.
 I understand what the verse is getting at.
 Today is enough.

-Yet, biblical wisdom is not about relying on our own strength, but putting our trust in God.
+Biblical wisdom is not about relying on our own strength, but putting our trust in God.

 “Don’t worry,” Jesus said, “God cares about even the most insignificant things in the world.
 You are much more valuable to your heavenly Father.”